apache/mxnet/docs/faq/env_var.md

   - Values: Int ```(default=5)```
   - The percentage of GPU memory to reserve for things other than the GPU array, such as kernel launch or cudnn handle space.
   - If you see a strange out-of-memory error from the kernel launch, after multiple iterations, try setting this to a larger value.
+* MXNET_GPU_MEM_POOL_TYPE
+  - Values: String ```(default=Naive)```
+  - The type of memory pool.
+  - Choices:
+    - Naive: A simple memory pool that allocates memory for the exact requested size and cache memory buffers.
+If the buffered memory match the requested size, the memory will be returned from the pool in memory allocation.
+    - Round: A memory pool that always rounds the requested memory size and allocates memory of the rounded size.
+MXNET_GPU_MEM_POOL_ROUND_LINEAR_CUTOFF defines how to round up a memory size.
+Caching and allocating buffered memory works in the same way as the naive memory pool.
+* MXNET_GPU_MEM_POOL_ROUND_LINEAR_CUTOFF
+  - Values: Int ```(default=24)```
+  - The threshold that decides the rounding strategy.
+If the memory size is smaller than the threshold, it rounds to the smallest 2^n; if the memory size is larger than the threshold, it rounds to the next k * 2^CUTOFF.

 ## Engine Type